matslil/sisdel/doc/design_decisions.rst

    Applies to: Container.
    Type constraint applied to every element within the container.

+Duplicates
+   Applies to: Container.
+   Allow container to have several occurrences of the same object, or in the case of map, for the same key.
+For ordered containers these entries will be kept in insert order.
+   The default behavior for sets is to ignore duplicates, i.e. attempt to insert an already existing element will simply be ignored.
+For maps, attempts to insert for the same key will result in the value being replaced with the new value given.

 Compatibility
    Applies to: All.
    Type constraint applied to the object to ensure this object is always type compatible with the given object.